vb-pogribnyi/OpenCircle/Open Circle.md

 ### 1.4 Converting to pixels

 The function we're about to write will be accepting an array of point coordinates (which we already have), and output our final 30x30 image.
-The function will draw the points as lines, and will use OpenCV library for that.
-So the first thing is, obviously, to import OpenCV to our project:
+We will use OpenCV for that, so the first thing is, obviously, to import it:

 ```python
 import cv2 as cv
 ```

-Next let's make our function stub and change main function so that we can see the result:
+Next let's a stub for our function:

 ```python
 def to_image(xs, ys, img_size):